smartyads/ads-ios-sdk/README.md

 * Place SmartyAdsSDK.framework in project's folder

-* In XCode, choose your app target: General -> Embedded Binaries -> Add SmartyAdsSDK.framework from the folder where it was placed on the previous step
+* In XCode, choose your **App Target**: General -> Embedded Binaries -> Add SmartyAdsSDK.framework from the folder where it was placed on the previous step

 ## Setup App Permissions